 Cummins: The Cummins property consists of 5 patented mineral claims located in McElroy Township, near Larder Lake, Ontario.
-The Company has a 100% interest in the project and has not performed any work to date.
+The Company has a 100% interest in the project and has not performed any work to date and the property as of June 30, 2015 has been dropped.